 Each year, HMUN begins with our much-anticipated Opening Ceremonies.
 Past opening ceremonies have combined performances by Harvard a cappella groups with keynote addresses by such prominent speakers as Lawrence Summers, former Secretary of the Treasury and former President of Harvard University, and Louise Frechette, former United Nations Deputy Secretary-General.

 Each year, we select a charity partner that believes in the ability of HMUN delegates to change the world.
 Our charity partner often connects with our conference theme and addresses a global problem that remains detrimental to the international community.
 We donate all proceeds from our charity campaign to this partner.
 Last year, we raised over $15,000 for our charity partner, CARE International.
+You can read more about the impact of HMUN delegate and faculty advisor donations here.

 College and Summer Opportunities Fair